 In earlier times, senior citizens used to be dependent on their children for financial needs.
 But this is changing.
 Rising income, better investment opportunities, and financial awareness have made it possible for senior citizens to be financially independent.
 Many of them are able to fund their lifestyle using their savings and investment income.
-But with inflation, increasing longevity and rising cost of medical care, senior citizens should continue to look for avenues of income.
+But with inflation, increasing longevity, and the rising cost of medical care, senior citizens should continue to look for avenues of income.
 The government provides some investment options and benefits for senior citizens.
 As a senior citizen, you should take advantage of the same so that you have financial independence.
-First, let us look at the investment options for senior citizens.
+First, let us look at the best investment options for senior citizens.

-Investment Options for Senior Citizens
+Best Investment Options for Senior Citizens

-Senior Citizens Savings Scheme
+1. Senior Citizens Savings Scheme (SCSS)

-Eligibility – Persons equal or over the age of 60 can invest.
+Persons equal or over the age of 60 can invest.
 Voluntary retirees can invest once they are 55 years old.
 One can open an additional account as a joint account with the spouse.

-Senior Citizens Pension Plan (Varistha Pension Bima Yojana)
+3. Senior Citizens Pension Plan (Varistha Pension Bima Yojana)

-It is an annuity plan wherein payouts are made periodically to the policy holder.
+It is an annuity plan wherein payouts are made periodically to the policyholder.

-Eligibility –Anyone who is 60 years or older can invest.
+Anyone who is 60 years or older can invest.

 Limitations – It is relatively illiquid compared to other options.
 The pension is taxable.